geometalab/aoi-osm/README.md

 # Areas-of-Interest for OpenStreetMap

 This repository contains the source code of my thesis, which aims to evaluate the use of big data technologies for spatial Geodata.
-As use case, Areas-of-Interest (AOI) based on OpenStreeMap data are generated.
+As use case, Areas-of-Interest (AOI) based on OpenStreetMap data are generated.

 > AOI have been introduced in GMaps around mid 2016.
 They highlight places with the highest concentration of restaurants, shops and bars in an light orange style.